Watch this video about the role of City Administrators in local government.

 phone: (615) 791-3217

 Eric S. Stuckey has served as City Administrator for the City of Franklin since January 1, 2009.
 As the City’s top administrative official, Mr. Stuckey oversees day-to-day operations and works with the Board of Mayor and Aldermen (BOMA) to chart the strategic direction of the City.
 Since joining the City of Franklin, Stuckey has worked closely with BOMA to adopt the City’s first strategic plan, Franklin Forward, and the Invest Franklin initiative, which provided dedicated funding to meet the infrastructure, transportation, and service needs of one of America’s fastest growing cities.
 He has also worked with the Board on wide-ranging financial policies that have helped the City obtain the highest possible bond ratings (triple-A) from both Moody’s and Standard & Poor’s.
 Under Eric’s leadership, the City of Franklin team has focused on providing multi-year financial planning for the organization, responsive local government, and cost-effective service delivery.
 The City of Franklin maintains one of the lowest city property tax rates of any city in Tennessee.

 Eric and his wife, Lisa, have two children, Beth and Scott.
-Lisa teaches 8th grade Language Arts at Spring Station Middle School.
+Lisa serves as a teacher and literacy coach at Sunset Middle School.
 Beth is a doctoral student in occupational therapy at Belmont University and Scott is studying biomedical engineering at Ohio State University.
 Outside of his work life, Eric enjoys sports, exercise, reading, and travel.
 In 2013, Eric summited Mount Kilimanjaro with his brothers, Kent and Doug.
 He also claimed the mirror ball trophy from the Nashville Dancing with the Stars competition (a fund raising, ballroom dancing competition benefiting Feed America First).